khulnasoft/integrations-core/nvidia_triton/README.md

 tritonserver --cache-config local,size=1048576
 ```

 Nvidia Triton also offers the possibility to expose [custom metrics][12] through their Openemtrics endpoint.
-Datadog can also collect these custom metrics using the `extra_metrics` option.
+Khulnasoft can also collect these custom metrics using the `extra_metrics` option.
-<div class="alert alert-warning">These custom Nvidia Triton metrics are considered standard metrics in Datadog.</div>
+<div class="alert alert-warning">These custom Nvidia Triton metrics are considered standard metrics in Khulnasoft.</div>

 ### Configuration